 |The Era of Intelligent Automation|

-IA is the convergence of multiple next-gen technologies such as Artificial Intelligence (AI), Robotic Process Automation (RPA), Intelligent Document Processing (IDP), Process Mining, among others that enable enterprises to amplify the ability to automate workflows and unlock greater business outcomes with a faster turnaround time.
+Intelligent Automation is the convergence of multiple next-gen technologies such as Artificial Intelligence (AI), Robotic Process Automation (RPA), Intelligent Document Processing (IDP), Process Mining, among others that enable enterprises to amplify the ability to automate workflows and unlock greater business outcomes with a faster turnaround time.
 It is a strategic enterprise game changer that has helped reduce the need for human intervention in existing processes considerably.
 At present this much sought-after technology is being used to improve internal and external stakeholder experiences, optimize costs, expedite app development time, scale digital transformation, and more.

 The following mix of Automation technologies are deeply helping organizations to accelerate business growth at a lightning-fast speed.